 Journaling gives you moments of peace again and again.
 It's all about you and you can fully concentrate on your own thoughts.
 The very process of writing lowers your stress level.
 Once you've gotten everything off your chest that's been bothering you, you'll gradually free yourself from mental ballast and feel more balanced.

 A great side effect: Ordered thoughts improve your sleep!
 No unprocessed worries hinder your nightly rest and you can recharge your batteries.
 If you're well-rested, you'll be in a better mood and more productive.
 This way you kill several birds with one stone when journaling.

 What do you write in a journal anyway?

 There is no blanket answer to this question.
 After all, journaling is something very personal.
 There are no clear rules or prohibitions.
 Just write down everything that keeps you busy and thus bring order back into your world of thoughts and feelings.
-This can be experiences, something you read that made you think, or even a dream that you just have to think about again and again.
+This can be experiences, something you've read that has brought you back to the Brooding or even a dream that you just have to keep thinking about.